-- In the following charts, Adventist Bolingbrook Hospital Service Area results are shown in the larger, blue column. - The green columns [to the left of the service area column] provide comparisons between the 2 subareas, identifying differences for each as "better than" (♠), "worse than" (♠), or "similar to" (△) the opposing area. - The columns to the right of the service area column provide comparisons between local data and any available state and national findings, and Healthy People 2020 targets.
-Symbols indicate whether the Adventist Bolingbrook Hospital Service Area compares favorably (♠), unfavorably (♠), or comparably (♠) to these external data.
+- In the following charts, Adventist GlenOaks Hospital Service Area results are shown in the larger, blue column. - The columns to the right of the service area column provide trending, as well as comparisons between local data and any available state and national findings, and Healthy People 2020 targets.
+Symbols indicate whether the Adventist GlenOaks Hospital Service Area compares favorably (♠), unfavorably (♠), or comparably (♠) to these external data.